TenzinSherab/Personal-finance-tracker/README.md

-# viz-wallet
+# Bakhu

-**viz-wallet** is a minimalist personal finance tracker that helps you manage your income, expenses, and savings with clarity.
+**Bakhu** is a minimalist personal finance tracker that helps you manage your income, expenses, and savings with clarity.
 Built for ease of use, security, and modern web performance.

 ---